RicheByte/hackerDatabase/README.md

-# Still Under Maintenance

-## upcoming
-- 🔍 OSINT
-- 👁 Reconnaissance
-- 🕷 Web Application Penetration Test
-- 💉 SQL Injection
-- 🔑 Password Cracking

-## Reverse Shell Generator

 ## Description
-A web-based tool designed to help security professionals and ethical hackers generate various reverse shell commands for different operating systems and shell types.
+A web-based tools designed to help security professionals and ethical hackers generate various reverse shell commands for different operating systems and shell types.
 This tool provides a user-friendly interface to customize and retrieve commands that can be used for penetration testing and security assessments.

 ## Features
 - **Command Search**: Quickly find specific commands using the search functionality.